-General inpatient care, under the hospice benefit, is short-term, non-respite hospice care and is appropriate when provided in an approved hospice facility, hospital or nursing home.
+General inpatient care, under the hospice benefit, is short-term, non-respite hospice care and is appropriate when provided in an approved inpatient hospice facility, or hospital.
 It is specifically used for pain control and symptom relief which is related to the terminal diagnosis and cannot be managed in the home hospice setting.
 The goal is to stabilize the member/enrollee and return him/her to the home environment.
 General inpatient, short-term hospice care may include any of the services outlined in the covered services definition below.